JinTA0/CV/README.md

 ## RESEARCH EXPERIENCE

 **Research Assistant** ```Sep 2017 - Present```
-*National Taiwan University*  ```Taipei, Taiwan```
+*Structure and Material Lab, National Taiwan University*  ```Taipei, Taiwan```
 - Managed and negotiated ordering for lab consumables, equipment, and services.
 Assisted in lab maintenance and organization.
+- Research on development and evaluation of new acoustic metamaterials for underwater vehicle under supervision of Prof.HUANG Hsin-haou funded by MOST of Taiwan.
+- Derived relationships between the design unit size parameters and absorption rates with different materials through published papers.
+- Applied finite element software COMSOL to simulate the underwater sound-absorbing material under different material parameters capacity of sound absorption and absorption bandwidth.
+- Proposed a novel modified term significantly reducing the errors between the theoretical calculations and numerical simulations.
-- Conducted extensive data analysis via MatLab
+- Conducted extensive data analysis via MATLAB and completed final report.
--

 **Undergraduate Research Assistant** ```2012 to 2014```
-*Wuhan University of Technology* ```Wuhan, China```
+*School of Transportation, Wuhan University of Technology* ```Wuhan, China```
-- Research on Protective Effect of Guarding Fluid Cabin under Attacking by Explosion Fragments under supervision of Dr. KONG Xiangshao in 2013-2014.
+- Research on Protective Effect of Guarding Fluid Cabin under Attacking by Explosion Fragments under supervision of Prof. KONG Xiangshao in 2013-2014.
--
+- Analysed data and wrote reports based upon results of theoretical calculation and experimentation.
-- Productive Process Simulation of Shipyard Based on DELMIA under supervision of Prof. ZHENG Shaochun in 2012-2013.
+- Production Process Simulation of Shipyard Based on DELMIA under supervision of Prof. ZHENG Shaochun in 2012-2013.
--
+- Studied and used Catia for design of parts and prototypes and DELMIA for manufacturing simulation.

 ***